CleanroomMC/Website/docs/wiki/modularui/json/theme.md

 only have one value in the inherit list, it can be shortened to `"inherit": "color"`.

 :::info Note {id="note"}
-Note that other mods may add properties which behaves similar to `color`.
+Note that other mods may add properties which behave similar to `color`.
 :::

 ## Sub Widget Themes